-There are many bloggers out there making a living by BLOGGING!
+In our ever-growing world of alternative media, there are many people making a living by blogging.
 I love the idea of making money from writing about whatever I want on a blog, writing books and selling them to my blog readers, and creating podcasts that my audience will love!
-After I finish that fantasy thinking, I will need to truly THINK about why do I want to blog?
+After I finish that fantasy thinking, I will need to truly think about why I want to blog.
 Why do you want to blog?

 What are your true motives?
-There are no right or wrong reasons, but you need to know your WHY.
-Do you want to . . .
+There are no right or wrong reasons, but you need to know your reason.
+Do you want to:

 - help people?